 – Bubbly dough (fizzy yoghurt drink) in Iran

-We haven't had any incident with children or adults throwing rocks at us in Central Asia.
+I didn’t have any incident with children or adults throwing rocks at us in Central Asia.

 There are also countries such as China and Kazakhstan which seem to change their rules overnight regarding tourist visas and requirements, which can be a nightmare.
 Check out Caravanistan for the most recent visa information.